idealtitude/cppskel/README.md

 **Imporant:**

-* the script requires a name for the copy of the project folder, passed as a command line argument, this name is going to be used to rename some files and in the template string substitutions, so choose the name with this in mind
+* the script requires a name for the copy of the project folder destnation, passed as a command line argument, this name is going to be used to rename some files and in the template string substitutions, so choose the name with this in mind
-* if the name contains non ASCII characters or spaces, they're going to be removed in the case of non ASCII characters, or replaced by underscores in the case of spaces
+* if the name contains characters other than ASCII letters, digits, dash `-`, and underscore `_`, or if it contains spaces, they're going to be removed in the case of non authorized characters, or replaced by underscores in the case of spaces
-* the new roject folder is copied in your current working directory!
+* the new project folder is copied in your current working directory!

 ### Installation